An introduction to Lean Startup: How it all started

 - Do work in small batches and focus on flow and quality

 - Ask “why” instead of “who” when something goes wrong

-Next time I will tell more about what validated learning means for your startup.
+Next time I will tell more about what business model validation means for your startup.

 Esther Gons is the award-winning author of The Corporate Startup & Innovation Accounting.
 Winner of the 2022 Golden Axiom Business Book Award, 2019 Golden Axiom Business Book Award, and the 2018 Management Book Of The Year Award.
 She is an expert in Innovation Accounting, Innovation Strategy and Portfolio Management.